-So why am I even writing about the Companion Pass?
+So why am I even writing about the Companion Pass (R)?
 Because any points earned with the Southwest Airlines credit cards count towards the 110,000 points needed.
 This includes both the sign-up bonus (up to 60,000 points) as well as points associated with the spending on the credit card itself.

 The Southwest Credit Cards

-- Southwest Rapid Rewards Business card ($99 annual fee; sign-up bonus earned after spending $3,000 in three months)
+- Southwest Airlines Rapid Rewards Premier Business Credit Card – $99 annual fee; Companion Pass (R) + 60,000 points after spending $3,000 within three months.

-Companion Pass aside… those are pretty boring perks.
-The Chase Sapphire Preferred Card offers 2x points on ALL travel and dining spending rather than spending ONLY on Southwest flights.
-Plus, the Chase Sapphire Preferred Card is a transfer partner with Southwest airlines, so while these point transfers wouldn’t count towards the Companion Pass, you could earn more points towards travel on Southwest Airlines by using the Chase Sapphire Preferred card on everyday spending rather than any of Southwest Airlines’ own credit cards.
+Companion Pass (R) aside… those are pretty boring perks.
+The Chase Sapphire Preferred Card offers 3x points on dining and 2x on all travel purchases rather than spending ONLY on Southwest flights.
+Plus, the Chase Sapphire Preferred Card is a transfer partner with Southwest airlines, so while these point transfers wouldn’t count towards the Companion Pass (R), you could earn more points towards travel on Southwest Airlines by using the Chase Sapphire Preferred card on everyday spending rather than any of Southwest Airlines’ own credit cards.

 Earning the Companion Pass

-While the credit cards themselves probably aren’t what you want to use for everyday spending, they do make the Companion Pass within a more reasonable reach.
-If you sign up for a Southwest Airlines credit card when the sign-up bonus is 60,000 points, that means you only need 50,000 more points in a calendar year to earn the pass.
+While the credit cards themselves probably aren’t what you want to use for everyday spending, they do make the Companion Pass (R) within a more reasonable reach.
+If you sign up for a Southwest Airlines credit card when the sign-up bonus is 75,000 points, that means you only need 35,000 more points in a calendar year to earn the pass.

-And here’s a potential game changer: you can sign up for both a personal Southwest credit card and a business Southwest credit card, and all of those points count towards earning the Companion Pass.
+And here’s a potential game-changer: you can sign up for both a personal Southwest credit card and a business Southwest credit card, and all of those points count towards earning the Companion Pass (R).

 So let’s say the business card offers a sign-up bonus of 60,000 points, and the personal card’s sign-up bonus is 50,000 points.
-Literally, with two credit cards sign ups, you could earn 110,000 Rapid Rewards points and the Companion Pass.
+Literally, with two credit card sign-ups, you could earn 110,000 Rapid Rewards points and the Companion Pass (R).